Skip to content

 26/11 Mumbai attacks (26-29 November 2008) were a combined firearms and explosive attack across ten locations over 60 hours, producing 166 deaths.
 The forensic pathology challenge was distinguishing firearm gunshot wounds (AK-47 7.62x39mm entry-exit wounds, already discussed in the companion topics) from blast fragment wounds (grenade detonations) and from secondary fire injuries (the Taj Hotel fire).
 CFSL's composite injury-map methodology, combining ballistic wound reconstruction with blast-injury classification, was presented at the prosecution and is now cited in Indian forensic medicine training as the model for multi-mechanism mass-casualty investigation.

-Boston Marathon bombing (15 April 2013) involved two pressure-cooker IEDs (TATP-initiated, black powder propellant, pre-loaded with nails and BBs) detonated 14 seconds apart near the Marathon finish line: 3 dead, 260+ injured, 16 traumatic amputations.
+Boston Marathon bombing (15 April 2013) involved two pressure-cooker IEDs (black powder propellant derived from fireworks, Christmas-light fuses, pre-loaded with nails and BBs) detonated 14 seconds apart near the Marathon finish line: 3 dead, 260+ injured, 16 traumatic amputations.
 The Massachusetts OCME post-mortem series and the University of Massachusetts Medical School wound documentation (Walls et al., New England Journal of Medicine, 2014) provided the most comprehensive civilian blast-injury dataset from a single incident.
 The Walls study documented the wound-pattern characteristics of BB and nail fragment penetration, the relationship between detonation proximity and primary blast injury severity, and the limb-amputation pattern from high-velocity close-range fragmentation.

 Manchester Arena bombing (22 May 2017) involved a TATP-initiated suicide vest (with nuts and bolts as pre-formed fragments) detonated in the City Room of Manchester Arena: 22 dead, 800+ injured.
-The UK Coroner's inquest (2020-2021), presided over by Sir John Saunders, heard detailed forensic pathology evidence from Home Office registered forensic pathologists on the four-class injury distribution.
-The inquest findings, published in the final report (2021), represent the most detailed publicly available UK forensic pathology dataset from a single blast event.
+The Manchester Arena Inquiry (2020-2023), chaired by Sir John Saunders, heard detailed forensic pathology evidence from Home Office registered forensic pathologists on the four-class injury distribution.
+Volume 1 of the inquiry report, published in June 2021, addressed the circumstances of the deaths and represents the most detailed publicly available UK forensic pathology dataset from a single blast event.
 Primary blast lung was identified in victims within 3 m of the detonation; secondary nut and bolt fragment injuries extended to at least 20 m; quaternary flash burns were documented in victims facing the detonation point.

 The Joint Theater Trauma Registry (JTTR) blast-injury classification guidelines, developed by the AFMES and the US Army Institute of Surgical Research for operational military casualty documentation, were the first standardised four-class blast-injury taxonomy applied systematically to a large case series.
 The JTTR scheme (primary/secondary/tertiary/quaternary, with sub-codes for each mechanism) is now adopted in the NATO Medical Support Doctrine (AMe-P-8) and is used by NATO partner-nation military medical systems, including the UK Defence Medical Services.